SlugBot/web/patch_notes.md

 ### Updates
   - Updated `/range` to slash command.
   - Updated `/levelup` to slash command.
+  - Added `cross-server` setting for `/memberevent` allowing member events to be displayed in all servers the member shares with slugbot.

 ### Bug Fixes
   - Fixed rounding error with `/range` command
+  - Fixed member events failing to take level data
+  - Fixed member events failing to take set build data
+  - Fixed member events not timing out

 *****************************